Philosophy of Scholarship

 One of the exciting aspects of science is that scientific research can be made accessible to learners at various stages of their academic career.
 With an observable phenotype, such as a disease model, my research project can a increase student’s ability to transfer the science knowledge from lectures and data gained in each experiment to a greater understanding of what happens when neurons are not functioning properly.
 Through inquiry-based research in my lab, students can acquire necessary scientific skills while we answer interesting questions about how vesicle trafficking impacts brain development and how alterations in that trafficking are implicated in neurodevelopmental disorders such as Autism Spectrum Disorders and Schizophrenia.

 The scientific details of my research project can be found here.
-In short, we exploring the effects of the loss of BLOC-1 subunits (a vesicle coat-associated protein complex) and interacting proteins on the excitatory/inhibitory (E/I) balance in the hippocampus.
+In short, we are exploring the effects of the loss of BLOC-1 subunits (a vesicle coat-associated protein complex) and interacting proteins on the excitatory/inhibitory (E/I) balance in the hippocampus.
 Loss of BLOC-1 proteins result in alterations of endosomal trafficking and dendritic spine morphology as well as a change in the population of parvalbumin interneurons in the hippocampus.
 Our work continues to explore changes in cellular function when BLOC-1 is removed.
 This research is necessary as subunits of BLOC-1 and interacting proteins have been implicated in several neurodevelopmental disorders, such as Schizophrenia, Rett Syndrome, and Autism Spectrum Disorders.
 This research project incorporates transcriptional biology, behavioral analysis, primary cell cultures, confocal microscopy, biochemical techniques, and mouse genetics.

 Personal Lab Research